FranciscoGalan/Bicycle_Commuting_Mexico_City/README.md

 ### Month

-The period of the year is summer:
+The safest period of the year is the summer:

 ![](https://github.com/FranciscoGalan/Bicycle_Commuting_Mexico_City/blob/main/Media/Accidentes%20por%20mes.jpg)